OpenRiak/riak_kv/docs/ObjectAPI.md

   - the chance of duplicate grants in this scenario is very small, but non-zero;
   - there will be no failure to grant as long as there are no more than two nodes down or unreachable within the cluster.

-The levels of strictness are set for the entire cluster, using the `conditional_put_mode` and `token_request_mode` configuration items [within the riak_kv schema](https://github.com/OpenRiak/riak_kv/blob/openriak-3.4/priv/riak_kv.schema).
+The level of strictness is set for the entire cluster, using the `conditional_put_mode` and `token_request_mode` configuration items [within the riak_kv schema](https://github.com/OpenRiak/riak_kv/blob/openriak-3.4/priv/riak_kv.schema).

 A failure of a conditional request will result in a `412: Precondition Failed` response.
 Note, that data is not secure at this point, and is vulnerable to the failure of the application, if it was not stored already in a Riak cluster prior to making the conditional change (e.g. when using Riak in an Event Source / CQRS model).

 Tests have verified that in non-exceptional scenarios, simple failure events and cluster administration changes will lead to the promise of consensus being upheld (with both basic and primary consensus).
-This however, is not equal to strong consistency, by any formal definition.
+This however, is not equal to strong consistency by any formal definition.
 There will be complex and potentially unexpected scenarios where the condition will not be applied in a serialised way.
 Riak remains an eventually consistent store, to protect data in all scenarios still requires the setting of `allow_mult = true` and the potential return of multiple (sibling) content values to an object read request.

 There are three scenarios where the conditional check will be weakened: